 The most vital tool when it comes to the management of diabetes might be healthy eating.
 This can help the management of our blood sugar since the food has an instant effect on our blood sugar levels.

 Therefore, there are a lot of theories about what we should eat and what we should avoid.
 Probably even from the first time we got the diagnosis, all we hear is “avoid carbs.”
 Perhaps people have said to us that “carbs are the enemy” countless times.

 That means that bread and pasta are enemies.
 Well, in general, this is true for those who need to administer insulin before they eat.
 However, one study has shaken these theories.
 Interesting, right?

 In reality, those who have diabetes don’t eat only the meals they cooked, and certainly, they don’t eat only at home.
 As a matter of fact, dining out at restaurants is an essential part of the American culture.

 According to estimations, the average American eats 5 meals a week out in restaurants.
 Why is this important?
 Read on, to find out.

 According to one study, carbs, mainly bread might not be the enemy.
-In fact, according to this study, the enemy might be the time we choose to consume bread.
+In fact, according to this study, the enemy might be the time we choose to consume the bread.

-To be more precise the researchers think about the order of which we consume our meal.
+To be more precise the researchers think about the order in which we consume our meal.